How to Make a Pergola Cover for Shade

 Pergolas are attractive additions to outdoor living areas and do provide some shade, but they may not provide quite enough shade for you to be able to enjoy your patio on hotter days.
 If you have a pergola but wish your patio had more protection from the sun, this is easy to accomplish, particularly because you already have the framework necessary.
 Now you just have to find a way to adorn that framework to better meet your needs while maintaining its visual appeal.

-There are several options available for adding more shade to pergolas.
+There are several options available for adding more shade to patios and seating areas.
 One option is to plant vines, such as wisteria, grape, or jasmine, and train them to grow over the pergola.
 This option is natural and attractive, which makes it rather appealing.
 It will take a while for your vines to grow, so this is not an immediate solution.
 Your vines may also die or grow unevenly, so only part of your patio might be shaded.
 However, many people enjoy the beauty of a vine-covered pergola so much that they are okay with dealing with these downsides.

 Other pergola ideas include adding a solid roof to your pergola.
 One example would be a wood roof, which will provide an attractive covering and also protect your patio from rain.
 You could also opt for corrugated metal for shade and protection from the rain.
 If you have an island or beach theme in your backyard, you could even go with thatch or bamboo.
 Keep in mind that these options will block some light, so if your patio is adjacent to windows or glass doors, these may block some of the natural light that would normally enter your home.
 Corrugated, clear plastic roof panels provide rain protection while letting in light, but they do not offer much additional protection from the sun.
 There are corrugated, gray, polycarbonate panels that offer a bit more shade and still let in light, so if you are looking for a solid roof, this might be an option.